swinburne-sensing/pylinkam/README.md

 ## Installation
 Note that the Linkam SDK binary files (`LinkamSDK_release.dll` or `LinkamSDK_debug.dll`) and the required license file (typically `Linkam.lsk`) are **not** distributed as part of this module.

-By default, the module will look for the Linkam SDK dll using the `$PATH` environment variable, appending the module directory before searching.
+By default, the module will look for the Linkam SDK binary using the `$PATH` environment variable via the `ctypes` module and will automatically append the module directory before searching.

-0. If necessary, rename `LinkamSDK.dll` (recent versions) to `LinkamSDK_release.dll`
-1. Place `LinkamSDK_release.dll` (or `LinkamSDK_debug.dll`) and `Linkam.lsk` files inside the `pylinkam` module folder (the one that contains `__init__.py`).
-Alternately, at runtime you can specify a path to access these files.
+1. Place `LinkamSDK.dll` (debug or release) and `Linkam.lsk` files inside the `pylinkam` module folder (the one that contains `__init__.py`).
+Alternately, at runtime you can specify a binary name (remove the `.dll` extension on Windows) and path to access these files.
-2. Run `demo.py` to check for any issues.
+2. Run `demo.py` to check for any connection/path issues.
 This will set the stage temperature to 25°C temporarily.

 ## Usage
 Initialise the SDK by creating an instance of `pylinkam.sdk.SDKWrapper` providing optional paths for SDK binary files and the license file.
 Once initialised, use the `connect()` method to create a context manager for the connection to a device.